Penalty Kill Pressure Keys

 Special teams are some of the most important situations for any team.
 Power play / Penalty kill can change a game in an instant.
+Finding ways to make your penalty kill better is a recipe for winning more games.

 In soccer/football, the press is a common tactic for a team to pressure.
 It’s not enough though for just 1 player to pressure the ball.
 Unless other players go with them, it’s a waste of energy as the opposition can easily play around them.